We’re using a 2009 Yamaha XT660R to travel the world. Here’s why we chose it, what we think of it and how we prepared it…

-Andy bought the bike brand new in 2010 and used it to ride from the UK to Iraq in 2011.
+Andy bought the bike brand new in 2009 and used it to ride from the UK to Iraq in 2011.
 It’s a tried and tested bike that’s been battered, bruised and abused.
-It has endured sandstorms, snowstorms, been up and over mountains, through deserts and covered around 50,000 miles so far.
+It has endured sandstorms, snowstorms, melted in +40C and froze in -15C, been up and over mountains, through deserts and covered around 70,000 miles so far.

 - How we modified the bike for the trip